tchibatron/dbeaver/Application-Window-Overview.md

 # Shortcut Bar
 There are two shortcut bars - on the left and on the right side of the workspace zone.
 Shortcut bars host shortcuts of views and editors and appear if at least one view or editor is minimized, otherwise they are hidden.

-# Views
+# Workspace: Views and Editors
 Views are windows within the workspace that provide presentations and ways to navigate the information.
+Editors are windows in which you can interact with content of files and databases.
-Views can appear as separate windows or as tabs stacked with other views in a tabbed window.
+Both can appear as separate windows or as tabs stacked with other views/editors in a tabbed window.
 You can change the layout of the workspace by opening and closing views, docking them in different positions in the workspace, collapsing them to the shortcut bar, or expanding them to occupy the whole workspace and restoring to the latest docked position.

 The following are parts of a view: